clayshieh/django-imessage/README.md

  - django 1.4
  - pytz (for timezone info)

-1. edit `core/settings.py` and set your TIME_ZONE.
+1. edit `core/settings.py` and set your TIME_ZONE (list of timezones [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones))
-2. Then drop your SMS database in `sms/db/` and name the db file `sms.db`.
+2. Then drop your iMessage/SMS database(s) in `sms/db/` (app is configured to use file named sms.db by default, you can select which db you want to use in `http://localhost:8000/databases`)
-3. run `manage.py syncdb`
+3. run `python manage.py syncdb`
-4. `manage.py runserver`
+4. run `python manage.py runserver`
-6. Navigate to `http://localhost:8000/`, where you can view the instructions of how to use the tool.
+5. Navigate to `http://localhost:8000/`, where you can view the instructions of how to use the tool

 Future TODO
 -----------